SpinalHDL/SpinalDoc/spinal/lib/utils.md

 counter.willOverflowIfInc  //Flag that indicate if the counter overflow this cycle if an increment is done when(counter === 5){ ... }
 ```

+When a `Counter` overflow its end value, it restart to its start value.

 {% include note.html content="Currently, only up counter are supported." %}